Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 I can't explain the metamorphosis of it.

-Um and and uh but before it run DMC, the early rappers were just rhythm rappers.
+But before it run DMC, the early rappers were just rhythm rappers.

-There wasn't a whole lot of social commentary in it, but it didn't take long for that to um evolve.
+There wasn't a whole lot of social commentary in it, but it didn't take long for that to evolve.

-But I you look, bottom line, I miss it.
+But look, bottom line, I miss it.

 I still listen to all that stuff.

-So I can still hear that or or listen to it, because all of that, even though I've lost my hearing, my Memory, my brain supplies the melody, my memory supplies the melody when I listen to that stuff.
+So I can still hear that or listen to it because all of that, even though I've lost my hearing, my memory, my brain supplies the melody.

-Uh another one of my all-time favorite sounds.
+Another one of my all-time favorite sounds.

 And Gamble and Huff.